verypossible/lazysusan/docs/prerequisites.rst

 To keep you from having to script repetitive tasks with shell scripts, we recommend using gnu ``Make`` for executing deploys, running test suites and other repetitive tasks.
-We'll show an example ``Makefile`` on how this is useful.
+You can see an example ``Makefile`` in the :ref:`example_app` section.
 Just like Docker this is optional and just like Python this is already installed and ready to use in the Docker image.